 For using a spinning reel, you should move the bail-arm up to free the lines allowing it to unspool, also called opening the bail.
 You should observe that the spinning reel will not spin during casting, thus keeping the line tight as you get ready for casting.
 This is its inherent method for controlling its speed.

 Therefore, while using this casting method, your power hand will hold the rod, and the other hand will be operating the reel.
 These reels give ample time and learning to the beginners to become a bait-caster.
 It covers all basics for standard size fish.

-Electric reels have made life easy at fishing, as this reel can help you catch even a 50 kg fish as well.
+Electric reels have made life easy at fishing, as this reel can help you catch big fish at deep depths.
 Hence, you may not need more power you were using during a spin or bait-cast reels.